chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 - **Meat Lovers - Extra Bacon**
 - **Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers**

-**5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients.** <br>
+**5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients.**
 - **For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"**

 **6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?**